TaylorChyi/glancy-ios/README.md

 **Alternative Flows**  None.
 **Post-conditions**  History older than ten entries is automatically deleted.
 **Exceptions**  Persistence failures are ignored.
+#### Test Cases
+- Perform search, then verify word saved in history list.
+- Add 11 entries; first entry is automatically removed.
+- Long press an entry; confirm it is deleted.

 ## Non-Functional Requirements